 There have been many studies that suggest a psychological cause to Bruxism.
 These studies have been conducted by Public health researchers instead of practitioners.
 Most practicing dentists discount these studies.

-Another reason for bruxism is stress.
+Stress is not the cause of bruxism but it does limit a person’s ability to adapt.
+Stress will certainly start a grinding cycle.
 Tension from chronic stress often contributes to TMJ disorder as well as teeth grinding.
 Anxiety often causes sufferers to clench their jaw muscles when they are not using their mouths.
 Try to relax your jaw muscle periodically throughout the day.
 A few days ago was National Stress Awareness Day.
 Take some time to evaluate your stress levels and take measures to calm your nerves.

-Do not let teeth grinding continue to wear away your dental health.
+Do not let teeth grinding continue to wear away your dental health every time you fall asleep.
 Chicago dentist, Dr. Fondriest offers treatments to correct the causes of bruxism so that you can have decreased tooth sensitivity, reduced jaw pain, better quality sleep, and less vulnerability to tooth decay.
 For more information call our Lake Forest dentist office at (847)234-0517.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States